Explore research projects undertaken by staff and students at the Wellington Faculty of Humanities and Social Sciences.

 Marsden Fund Fast-Start grants come from a special pool of funds set aside for emerging researchers.

-Dr Lorena Gibson, School of Social and Cultural Studies
+Dr Corinne Seals, School of Linguistics and Applied Language Studies

 University Research Fund (URF)